jinantonic/RW-Lab-2/problem-2/README.md

 ## 2nd part
 ![Sketch](/images/con8.png)
-Function to find the words and their occurences in the body contents of the data.
+Function to find the words and their occurences in the body contents of the posts data.

 </br></br>
 ![Sketch](/images/con9.png)